 To promote and support young leaders in the agricultural livestock community, who actively and positively influence their peers, their associations, and their local communities.

 The purpose of the NRS Show Team is to create brand advocates for NRS and its involvement in the Livestock Show Industry by investing in young showmen of various disciplines.
-NRS wishes to support livestock show youth through educational opportunities, scholarship opportunities, connection to leaders in the Livestock Industry and Academia, and provision of supplies for their projects and thus strengthen the Industry of which it is so excited to be a part.
+NRS wishes to support livestock show youth through educational opportunities, scholarships, connection to leaders in the Livestock Industry, and provision of supplies for their projects.
+NRS believes this strengthens the Industry of which it is so excited to be a part.
 It is the hope of everyone at NRS that this will create opportunities for young showmen that they otherwise would not have had.

 Please click on the team member to see their whole Bio.